taxenco/Decision_Tree_R/README.md

 # Acknowledgments

-The authors would like to thank Salford University.
+The author would like to thank Salford University.